Eduardo443/Eduardo/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, my name is Eduardo

-* I am a computer science studenty, my main objective is to become a back-end developer on Web applications:
+* I am a computer science studenty! my main objective is to become a back-end developer on **Web applications/Mobile**:

+### Objectives:
-Seeking for learn new technologies and obtain experience on end-to-end development with the objective of knowing how to deal with the new problems and opportunities on the digital era
+I m seeking for learn new technologies and obtain experience with the objective of knowing how to deal with the new problems and opportunities on the digital era

-* I start studying english when I was Eleven(11), I am looking for learning a new language, the German, as a way to connect with the culture of my family and region.
+### Whats I want to Learn Next:
+* React
+* React-native
+* socket.io
+* TypeScript
+* Docker
+* Desine Patterns

 ---
 <a href="https://github.com/anuraghazra/github-readme-stats">